KillyTheCat/pyBoids/README.md

  - <a href=https://www.red3d.com/cwr/boids/>Boids by Craig Reynolds</a>

  # Requirements
- Needs only the latest version of pygame to run.
+ Needs only the latest version of pygame and python 3.9 to run.